Helping millions of people navigate the world of technology.

 other troubleshooters

-Step 4: Click the Run button next to Windows update troubleshooter and try updating the OS build again.
+Step 4: Click the Run button next to Windows Update.
+Follow the recommendations when prompted.

 run windows update troubleshooter